-(hereinafter the "Cost Share Grace Period").37 If the project is continued beyond the Cost Share Grace Period, then at least 10% of the Total Project Cost (including the costs incurred during the Cost Share Grace Period) will be required as cost share over the remaining period of performance.
+(hereinafter the "Cost Share Grace Period").57 If the project is continued beyond the Cost Share Grace Period, then at least 10% of the Total Project Cost (including the costs incurred during the Cost Share Grace Period) will be required as cost share over the remaining period of performance.

 - Project Teams where a small business is the lead organization and small businesses perform greater than or equal to 80% of the total work under the funding agreement (as measured by the Total Project Cost) are entitled to the same cost share reduction and Cost Share Grace Period as provided above to Standalone small businesses or consortia of small businesses. - Project Teams where domestic educational institutions, domestic nonprofits, small businesses, and/or FFRDCs perform greater than or equal to 80% of the total work under the funding agreement (as measured by the Total Project Cost) are required to provide at least 10% of the Total Project Cost as cost share.
-However, any entity (such as a large business) receiving patent rights under a class waiver, or other patent waiver, that is part of a Project Team receiving this reduction must continue to meet the statutory minimum cost share requirement (20%) for its portion of the Total Project Cost. - Projects that do not meet any of the above criteria are subject to the base cost share requirements described in Sections II.D.1 and II.D.2 of the NOFO. - Applicants are encouraged to closely read Section III.C.1 to ensure that their provider or host of quantum hardware is accurately categorized as either a Subrecipient or a Contractor/Vendor.
+However, any entity (such as a large business) receiving patent rights under a class waiver, or other patent waiver, that is part of a Project Team receiving this reduction must continue to meet the statutory minimum cost share requirement (20%) for its portion of the Total Project Cost. - Projects that do not meet any of the above criteria are subject to the base cost share requirements described in Sections II.D.1 and II.D.2 of the NOFO.